 - Folder navigation doesn't display on mobile.
 Category navigation displays as a Filter link, which drops down when tapped.

-- To display your background image on mobile, set Content Background Color in Main Content to transparent or semi-opaque.
-This also affects how your site appears on desktop.
+- To display your background image on mobile, set the Content background color style tweak under Main content to transparent or semi-opaque.
+This also affects how your site appears on a computer.